 In recent years, I have gained my Licentiateship with the Royal Photographic Society and have been awarded a Credit with the Photography Alliance of Great Britain.
-I have also achieved the one Crown award from the British Photographic Exhibitions (BPE1) as a result of having numerous works accepted into national exhibitions, including winning gold medals in these.
+I have also achieved the one Crown award from the British Photographic Exhibitions (BPE1) and my AFIAP as a result of having numerous works accepted into national and international exhibitions, including winning gold medals in these.
 I regularly have my work published in national photographic, travel and lifestyle magazines.
 As an experienced teacher of many years, I enjoy sharing my knowledge with others and have worked with many individuals to help them develop their own photographic skills, both with their camera and with post processing.
 If you are interested in this, please get in touch via my contact page and we can discuss a personalised package for you.
-I have also spoken at camera clubs to share my experiences and work. some comments from these sessions are below:
+I have also spoken at camera clubs to share my experiences and work.
+Some comments from these sessions are below:

 'Landscapes are not my favourite topic, so someone doing something a bit different was most welcome.
 I hope Janet enjoyed her visit - I'm sure we all did!'

 'It gave us lots of food for thought and yes, I'll be joining the queue at the filters counter!'

 'I thought the evening with Janet was informative and well presented.
 I definitely will be trying some moving water shots with the ND filter I have but have hardly used! '

 'What an excellent speaker last night.
 I found it so interesting and helpful.'